rock72427/JavaScript-Notes/notes.md

 #### Falsy Values

-- The values which returs the false when we converting into boolean type those values are known as falsy values.
+- The values which return the false when we converting into boolean type those values are known as falsy values.
 - There are 6 falsy values one is 0, " "(empty string), undefined, null, NaN, false.

 #### Truthy Values